What is Stefan Boltzmann Law?

 Where,

-- P is Power radiated.
+- P is the power radiated

-- A is the surface area of a blackbody.
+- A is the surface area of a blackbody

 - h is Planck’s constant